-All of West Sussex is set to remain in tier 2.
+Most of Sussex – including Worthing – is set to remain in tier 2.

-However in East Sussex, two areas – Hastings and Rother – will see further restrictions by moving into tier 3.
+Only two areas, Hastings and Rother, will see further restrictions by moving into tier 3.

 Sussex has been under tier 2 restrictions since December 2, when the second national lockdown ended.